Pocosin Arts Turns 25 This year! Help Us Celebrate with these spcial Events.

 ABOUT THE ARTIST: Lynn Nash of Elizabeth City is an abstract oil painter with a palette of eastern NC.
 Lynn is a graduate of UNC- Wilmington and enjoys visiting Columbia and Pocosin Arts whenever she can.

 ABOUT THE MUSICIANS: In their entertaining mix of music you will hear influences of blue grass, blues, Americana and folk.
-Andy Keeler plays the banjo and local musician Carol Lee provides the vocals and plays the guitar.
+Andy Keeler plays banjo and guitar, and Tyrell County musicians Carol Lee and Ron Cerimele provide vocals and trade off on guitar and bass.